miragekamran/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Answer: .forEach allows changes in original array while .map returns a new array of the same size.

 2. What is the difference between a function and a method?

+Answer: A function is somthing that take several inputs and return one or more values. while method is a function of a property value.

 3. What is closure?

+Answer: A closure gives access to an outer function from an inner function.

 4. Describe the four rules of the 'this' keyword.

+Answer:

 5. Why do we need super() in an extended class?

 ## Project Set up